jcalienni/dividen_data_google_sheets/README.md

 Need polygon.io account.
 Free trial allows 5 api requests per minute
-Need google cloud and activate googlesheet API (need to generate token.json from google cload and the file should be located in project)
+Need google cloud and activate googlesheet API. need to generate credentials json file from google cloud
+Rename json credentials file to "credentials.json" and add it to project root

 Inside .env file you should add the following information:
 SPREADSHEET_ID = "you_spread_sheet_id"